ppy/osu/.github/ISSUE_TEMPLATE/crash-issues.md

 **Logs:** <!-- Attach your osu!lazer logs, you can find them under %appdata%\osu\logs in Windows, or under ~/.local/share/osu/ in Linux and macOS -->

-**Computer Specifications:** <!-- Attach your computer specifications, you can find them by using Speccy -->
+**Computer Specifications:** <!-- Attach your computer specifications, you can find them by using System Information in Windows, System Monitor in Linux, or About This Mac in macOS -->